We thought we would take a look at what partners have to endure if their loved one hates anything warm in a mug.

 You've tried and tried to get them into the stuff- When you make a round of hot drinks or just one for yourself, you always ask if they want one on the off chance they have changed their mind and now love a good cuppa.

 Coffee shop trips aren't all that easy- You know what you want before you enter the café, but your SO will survey the whole menu before making their choice.
-It's generally some weird concoction of fruit that takes ages to prepare- while your coffee waits- and gets cold.
+It's generally some weird concoction of fruit that takes ages to prepare- while your brew waits- and gets cold.

 You can't ever buy them a mug for a gift- The go-to present if you're stuck on Birthdays and Christmas- but you know that it'll be a total waste of money or used for something other than what it was designed for - like a pen holder.
 Sacrilege.